dotlas/databricks_helpers/notebooks/migrate_workspace/README.md

 Areas where such a notebook may be helpful:

-1. Migrating clusters and workflows to a new workspace: This is the obvious use case, and the notebook would be particularly useful for large or complex workspaces, where migrating everything manually would be time-consuming and error-prone.
+1. **Migrating clusters and workflows to a new workspace**: This is the obvious use case, and the notebook would be particularly useful for large or complex workspaces, where migrating everything manually would be time-consuming and error-prone.
-2. Creating a new workspace from scratch: The notebook could be used to quickly create a new workspace with the same clusters and workflows as an existing workspace.
+2. **Creating a new workspace from scratch**: The notebook could be used to quickly create a new workspace with the same clusters and workflows as an existing workspace.
 This could be useful for creating a development or staging environment, or for creating a new workspace for a specific project or team.

 ---
 See more details in the notebook (ipynb or dbc)